The DESC Stellarator Code Suite Part I: Quick and accurate equilibria computations: Literature Review

 \section{Literature Review}

-Kruskal and Kulsrud first formulated solutions to the ideal MHD equilibrium problem as a variational principle, and showed that solutions to Eq. \eqref{eq:mhd_eq} are toroidal equilibria with nested flux surfaces and with pressure as a flux function \citep{kruskal_equilibrium_1958}.
+\citet{kruskal_equilibrium_1958} first formulated solutions to the ideal MHD equilibrium problem as a variational principle, and showed that solutions to Eq. \eqref{eq:mhd_eq} are toroidal equilibria with nested flux surfaces and with pressure as a flux function.
 The earliest 3D equilibrium codes utilized this principle, and discretized the spatial coordinates using finite difference schemes \citep{betancourt_equilibrium_1976}.
 The BETA code used an inverse coordinate mapping and second-order finite differences motivated by the variational principle to minimize energy and calculate equilibria \citep{bauer_computational_1978}.
-Later, Chodura and Schluter\citep{chodura_3d_1981} found equilibria numerically by minimizing $W$ on an Eulerian cylindrical grid.\\
+Later, \citet{chodura_3d_1981} found equilibria numerically by minimizing $W$ on an Eulerian cylindrical grid.\\